azerinnan/House_price_analysis/README.md

 ```

 Insights:
-- The majority of properties (65.90%) are categorized as Freehold, making it the most common tenure type.
+- The majority of properties (**65.90%**) are categorized as **Freehold**, making it the most common tenure type.
 - Freehold properties grant buyers ownership of both the property and the land indefinitely.
-This tenure type is preferred by buyers seeking long-term investment stability and control over property without concerns about lease expiration.
+This tenure type is preferred by buyers seeking long-term investment stability and control over their property without concerns about lease expiration.
 ---

 ## Data Visualization (Power BI)
-After completing data cleaning and analysis, used Power BI to tranform the processed data into an interactive dashboard.
-It highlights median price comparisons by state, tenure types, housing type distributions and transactions.
+After completing data cleaning and analysis, Power BI is used to transform the processed data into an interactive dashboard that highlights median price comparisons by state, tenure types, housing type distributions, and transactions.

 ### Dashboard Preview

 ![House Price Dashboard](5_houseprice_dashboard.png)
-The House Price 20205 Analysis dashboard can be accessed here: [*House Price 2025 Analysis Dashboard*](https://github.com/azerinnan/draft_house_price/blob/main/6_houseprice_analysis_dashboard.pbix)
+View the House Price 2025 Analysis here: [*House Price 2025 Analysis Dashboard*](https://github.com/azerinnan/draft_house_price/blob/main/6_houseprice_analysis_dashboard.pbix)

 ### Key Visuals and Features